 One of the most bizarre facts about mercury is that this grey planet does not have any moon.
 And, yes, no rings too.
 After all, have you ever wondered why mercury has no moons?

 Recommended, Jupiter Facts – Top 6 Fun Facts About Jupiter

-I mean, for centuries; stargazers and obviously, daydreamers have wondered that why in actuality mercury does not have any moon…!!!
+I mean, for centuries; stargazers and obviously, daydreamers have wondered why in actuality mercury does not have any moon…!!!

 I mean let’s say that, even if mercury is somehow able to capture one asteroid (just like earth captured our moon).
 It won’t be able to hold it for long.

-Simply because the sun’s gravitational pull will interfere and attract anything toward itself.
+Simply because the sun’s gravitational pull will interfere with and attract anything toward itself.
 So, that’s why mercury is not in the position to have any moon of its own.
 And that is actually sad…!!!